Consider this: a CRE bottom is starting to form from the MIT Center for Real Estate [From mit.edu]:

 Source: National Association of Real Estate Investment Trusts

 Its time to evaluate how you’re positioned to reinvent your CRE business and capitalize on what IS happening out there now.
 Or at the very least preparing for what is going to unfold next year.
 Reading the mainstream media’s Cassandra-ish take on the “death by a thousand cuts” for our industry is only fun for a few minutes.
 Spend the rest of your reading time looking for the movement and the trends and skating to where the puck is going to be a la Gretzky (for you hockey fans).
-See you in a couple of days with a feature on the
+See you in a couple of days with a feature on the state of financing and Commercial Real Estate: trends, where to find it, alternative sources, and government backstopping are all going to be covered.

 Check out our new Commercial Real Estate Search Engine:news, videos, research, government records, customized search functions, and a job listing metasearch page.
 We're getting a large amount of hits on this thing so there must be some good stuff on there.
 Go HERE to check it out or put this address in your browser: http://www.fidelity.bigskymine.com.